codemicro/til/bash/bash-clipboard.md

-# Copy to the global clipboard form the command line
+# Copy to the global clipboard from the command line

 It's possible to write to the global clipboard from the command line using `xclip`.